News

 Graduating from the Licence professionnelle Création et Développement Numérique en Ligne in 2004, Myriam Charvet began her career as Junior Digital Art Director at Publicis Net before moving on to become Senior Digital Art Director at Ogilvy One.

-In 2011, after a burn-out, she decided to leave the agency world and launch her own independent multi-disciplinary designer business.
+In 2011, after a burn-out, she decided to leave the agency world and launch her own freelance multi-disciplinary designer business.

-A freelancer for some fifteen years, she gives us her feedback and advice.
+Now a freelancer for some fifteen years, she shares her experience and advice with us.

 How do you develop your network?